Hofls/useful-info/cookbooks/project-review.md

 * Linter and code formatter
 * Static code analyzer
 * Unique and searchable names for global parameters (cache names, profiles, environment-variables...)
-    * Otherwise its hard to find their usage in codebase
+    * Otherwise, it's hard to find their usage in codebase
-* Code that is executed on the frontend should be minifed and obfuscated
+* Code that is executed on the frontend should be minified and obfuscated
 * All errors should be logged, possibly with user ID
 * Expected dependencies (or their alternatives): lombok, mapstruct, java-verbal-expressions, mockito, h2db, spring-boot-starter-test
 * Swagger (or alternative) is used to generate frontend code